hwiorn/drdroid-mode/README.md

-this project has not yet been developed emacs mode. there are just little some code for test.
+this project has not yet been developed for emacs mode. there are just little some code for test.